LQCT/BitQT/docs/source/citation.rst

 Citation
 ========

-This section will be completed upon academic publication.
+.. note::  This section will be completed upon academic publication.